Do you love mason jar crafts? I’m obsessed with the countless ways to decorate jars; here are some Mod Podge mason jars I think you’ll love.

 Mason jars tend to get greasy fingerprints on the outside from so much handling, so I always recommend washing them with a mild soap and water and letting dry.
 You can also use rubbing alcohol and a cotton ball to clean the glass if you need.

 You can paint mason jars before decoupaging over the top.
-If you use any sort of paint, it should be either a spray paint (like a primer) or an acrylic paint.
+If you use any sort of paint, it should be either a spray paint (like a primer) or an acrylic paint made for glass.
+This means the paint needs to be an enamel or multisurface paint.
+You should definitely make sure to clean the jars before painting if you want it to stick.

 Mod Podge Mason Jars – Which Formula?